majnas/tensorflow/tensorflow-gpu-install-ubuntu-16.04-cuda9.0-cudnn7.0/README.md

 # Tensorflow GPU install on ubuntu 16.04 CUDA 9.0 cudnn v7.0
-# Base instruction is form https://github.com/williamFalcon
-## Base instruction is form https://github.com/williamFalcon
 ### Base instruction is form https://github.com/williamFalcon

 These instructions are intended to set up a deep learning environment for GPU-powered tensorflow.